ipspace/blog/content/posts/2021/03/netsim-tools-release-04.md

 Building a full-blown OSPF test network became a simple process (details coming in another blog post):

 * Describe desired network topology in YAML file.
-* Run **create-topology** script to create Ansible inventory and Vagrantfile (this script has been replaced with **netlab create** command in release 0.8)
+* Run **netlab create** script to create Ansible inventory and Vagrantfile.
 * Start the lab with **vagrant up**.
 Wait...
 Wait some more...
-* [Deploy device configurations](https://netsim-tools.readthedocs.io/en/latest/configs.html) with **initial-config.ansible** playbook (this playbook is invoked with the **netlab create** command in release 0.8).
+* [Deploy device configurations](https://netsim-tools.readthedocs.io/en/latest/configs.html) with **netlab initial** command.
 The playbook deploys initial device configurations as well as any configuration modules (OSPF in my example).
 * Start doing the real testing instead of wasting time building and configuring a lab.

 Finally, no job is finished until the paperwork is done.
 I probably spent way more time [writing the documentation](https://netsim-tools.readthedocs.io/en/latest/index.html) than code, but in the end, it paid off.
 While "wasting" time on documentation, I figured out (and fixed) a few quirks in the system.
 I also [made parameter inheritance much more flexible](https://netsim-tools.readthedocs.io/en/latest/modules.html#merging-default-values) than what Ansible inventory groups could do.